LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 Take a look at Part 1 of the lab assignment now.
 You know enough to do the first 7 problems which use `if` statements.
 The last two problems use `switch` statements which we will cover in the next class session.

 We'll do a few of these in class and we'll start by writing algorithms and/or making IPO tables.

-### Console vs Code Editor for Part 1

-For part 1 of the lab assignment, the instructions say to write the code in a browser console.
-This is just so that you can write the code quickly and easily.
-If you find that it's easier for you to write the code in a code editor, like Visual Studio Code, you are welcome to do that, but then you will need to put the code in a .js file and then you will also need a way to run the code.

-- Copy and past code snippets into the console.
-- Write your code so everything is inside of functions, then create a web page that loads the files and call the functions from the console.